fewkz/studio-wally/README.md

 which stores the configuration for studio wally and what packages to install.

 The "Install Packages" button will send a request to the server to download the packages, which will use Rojo to sync the packages in.

+Make sure to check the output if something unexpected happened, as it gives errors when something goes wrong.
+Feel free to open an issue if you run into any problems.